jokubasver/dash/README.md

 Note that this display does not work on Pi 3-series.

 ### 3. First boot and setup
 Now you can boot your Pi.
-If you setup your user and enabled SSH while flashing with Raspberry Pi Imager, you can use Ethernet and login via ssH.
+If you setup your user and enabled SSH while flashing with Raspberry Pi Imager, you can use Ethernet and login via SSH.
 Otherwise, use a monitor and keyboard to complete user setup.

 Once the Pi is running, use `sudo raspi-config` to setup Wifi, SSH and autologin.